JoshEllinger/lite-server/README.md

 ### proxy

-A server to proxy from the api endpoint
+Optionally proxy a server from the /api endpoint

 `lite-server --proxy http://something.local:8000/`